AI systems recommend your competitors more than you.

 A long-form intelligence dossier.

 Nine chapters across executive summary, framework, buyer segments, engine behavior, competitor landscape, URL work orders, trust gap, 30-day roadmap, and methodology appendix.
 Designed to be printed, circulated internally, and revisited operationally.
-Re-audit included at 90 days.
+Then refreshed monthly as Visibility Intelligence.

 A scored URL becomes a scoped fix.
 Each work order names the bottleneck, the action, the effort, and the affected buyer queries — pulled directly from the report.